hmrc/integration-catalogue-tools/README.md

 ## Processing OpenAPI Specification files which do not have publication metadata

-If a platform team does not publish its own API documentation but passes it to the API Platform team for publication, the tools below assist in publication.
+If a platform team does not publish its own API documentation but passes it to the API Platform team for publication, the tools in this section assist with publication.

 The first tool can manage the OAS files in the integration-catalogue-oas-files repository by looking for APIs that are deleted or moved from legacy platforms.

-The second tool adds the `x-integration-catalogue` publication metadata section if it is not already present.
+The second tool adds the `x-integration-catalogue` publication metadata section to each file if it is not already present.

-### Comparing file lists to find files that must be deleted
+### Comparing file lists to find files that must be removed

-If the new documentation is provided as a complete set of API documentation files, this tool works out whether any of the files in the integration-catalogue-oas-files repository must be deleted because it is no longer required.
-Place all the new files in some directory (called the 'after' directory).
-As input to the tool, provide the path to this directory as well as the path to the existing files in the repository (called the 'before' directory) that may need to be deleted.
+If the new documentation is provided as a complete set of API documentation files, this tool works out whether any of the files in the integration-catalogue-oas-files repository must be removed because they are no longer required.
+Place all the new files in some directory (called the 'new files' directory).
+As input to the tool, provide the path to this directory as well as the path to the existing files in the repository that may need to be deleted.

+If the tool is run as `yamlFindFilesToRemoveFromPlatform`, then the existing files are in a 'platform' directory.
+Any that are not in the new files must be removed from the published documentation of the platform concerned.
+The output lists these missing files.

+If the tool is run as `yamlFindFilesToRemoveFromLegacy`, then the existing files are in a 'legacy' directory.
+Any that are in the new files must be removed from the published documentation of the legacy platform, as they are moving to the platform concerned.
+The output lists these matching files.

-The tool compares files based on the first 4-digit number in the filenames, which is assumed to be the API number.
+The tool compares files based on the first 4-digit number in their filenames, which is assumed to be the API reference number.
-It outputs two lists, one with the files in the before directory but not in the after directory (aka missing files) and one with the files in both the before and after directories (aka matching files).

 An example usage is for the files in the core-if directory to be deleted if they are missing from the new file set, and for files in the des directory to be deleted if they are matching in the new file set, because they must be moved into core-if.

-There is an option for the tool to look not only at files in the existing directory but also in immediate subdirectories of that directory, as this was the structure found in the des directory.
+The tool looks at files in the given platform and legacy directories and their immediate subdirectories.

 The following input constraints apply:

-* both the 'before' and 'after' directories must exist
+* the 'platform' or 'legacy', and 'new files' directories must exist
 * only files ending `.yaml` will be taken into account
-* subdirectories of the 'after' directory are always ignored
-* subdirectories of the 'before' directory are ignored unless the `--includeSubfolders` option is added as an argument

 ### Adding metadata to OpenAPI Specification files